RobinStamer/Exalted-Characters/characters/vasi.markdown

     --      Perm   Slick Essence Replenishment             : Channeling Valor returns 2V motes, Medicine rolls return V motes; rewards are mutually exclusive

-###Performance

-    //--      Perm   Heart-Brightening Presentation Style    : Compassion, Perf, Bur, Pres, Soc Exs interchangable, first Compassion channel in scene is 0wp
-    //5m,1wp  S5,-1  Defesnse of Shining Joy                 : Combo-No, Scene, use Perf or Dodge for DDV, ignore Perf pens to it, reduce action pens by 1
-    //5m      Sup    Perfection in Life                      : Compassion, (must enhance belief or behavior), if the target doesn't resist they may get +1wp
-    //5m1w    SL4,-1 Song of Spirit Persuasion               : Basic, Servitude, 1 wp to resist for a scene, Intimacy is formed every 25 hours for a Story.
-Can become Ally.

 ###Larceny

     //3m      Sup    Avoiding the Truth Technique            : Compassion, Illusion, UMI (3), +E sux; convinces people that what was said was a lie